Beach Park ranks

 Park facilities open from dawn to dusk

-I would advise visiting Kailua Beach Park and Lanikai Beach Oahu earlier on in
+I would advise visiting Kailua Beach Park and Lanikai Beach earlier in

 A must try are their famous macadamia nut pancakes, that comes with a